personalrobotics/feeding_web_interface/feedingwebapp/ResponsivenessTesting.md

 In total, you will run 18 tests  (4 browsers * 1 smartphone + 1 tablet + 4 browsers * 3 laptops + 1 monitor).

 If you don’t have the listed devices available for testing, please “Add custom device” in your browser’s responsive design mode using the width and height of the specific device’s resolution below.
-Please a link in the Resources section at the bottom for each browser's documentation on how to do this.
+Please find the appropriate link in the [Resources](#resources) section at the bottom of this page for each browser's documentation on how to do this *except* Safari.

 ## Devices:
-(Total 6 as listed below)
+(Total 4 as listed below)
-- 1 Smartphone: iPhone 14 Plus [Tyler]; Width: 428 & Height: 926
+- **Smartphone:** iPhone 14 Plus [Tyler]; Width: 428 & Height: 926
-- 1 Tablet: iPad Pro (6th gen 12.9") [Tyler]; Width: 1024 & Height: 1366
+- **Tablet:** iPad Pro (6th gen 12.9") [Tyler]; Width: 1024 & Height: 1366
-- 1 External Monitor: Width: 4096 & Height: 2304
+- **External Monitor:** Width: 4096 & Height: 2304
-- 3 Laptop: Width: 2560 & Height: 1600
+- **Laptop:** Width: 2560 & Height: 1600
     - Full-screen
     - Half-screen (vertical split)
     - Quarter screen.